Vault 7: Part 11 – "Pandemic"

-On 1 June 2017, WikiLeaks published part 11 of its Vault 7 materials, "Pandemic".
-This tool serves as a persistent implant affecting Windows machines with shared folders.
+On 1 June 2017, WikiLeaks published part 11, "Pandemic".
+This tool is a persistent implant affecting Windows machines with shared folders.
 It functions as a file system filter driver on an infected computer, and listens for Server Message Block traffic while detecting download attempts from other computers on a local network.
 "Pandemic" will answer a download request on behalf of the infected computer.
 However, it will replace the legitimate file with malware.
 In order to obfuscate its activities, "Pandemic" only modifies or replaces the legitimate file in transit, leaving the original on the server unchanged.
 The implant allows 20 files to be modified at a time, with a maximum individual file size of 800MB.
 While not stated in the leaked documentation, it is possible that newly infected computers could themselves become "Pandemic" file servers, allowing the implant to reach new targets on a local network.

 Part 12 – "Cherry Blossom"

-On 15 June 2017, WikiLeaks published part 12 of its Vault 7 materials, entitled "Cherry Blossom".
+On 15 June 2017, WikiLeaks published part 12, entitled "Cherry Blossom".
 Cherry Blossom used a command and control server called Cherry Tree and custom router firmware called FlyTrap to monitor internet activity of targets, scan for “email addresses, chat usernames, MAC addresses and VoIP numbers" and redirect traffic.

 Part 13 – "Brutal Kangaroo"

-On 22 June 2017, WikiLeaks published part 13 of its Vault 7 materials, the manuals for "Brutal Kangaroo".
+On 22 June 2017, WikiLeaks published part 13, the manuals for "Brutal Kangaroo".
 Brutal Kangaroo was a project focused on CIA malware designed to compromise air-gapped computer networks with infected USB drives.
 Brutal Kangaroo included the tools Drifting Deadline, the main tool, Shattered Assurance, a server that automates thumb drive infection, Shadow, a tool to coordinate compromised machines, and Broken Promise, a tool for exfiltrating data from the air-gapped networks.

 Part 14 – "Elsa"

-On 28 June 2017, WikiLeaks published part 14 of its Vault 7 materials, the manual for the project entitled "Elsa".
+On 28 June 2017, WikiLeaks published part 14, the manual for the project entitled "Elsa".
 Elsa was a tool used for tracking Windows devices on nearby WiFi networks.

 Part 15 – "OutlawCountry"

-On 29 June 2017, WikiLeaks published part 15 of its Vault 7 materials, the manual for the project entitled "OutlawCountry".
+On 29 June 2017, WikiLeaks published part 15, the manual for project "OutlawCountry".
 OutlawCountry was a kernel module for Linux 2.6 that let CIA agents spy on Linux servers and redirect outgoing traffic from a Linux computer to a chosen site.

 Part 16 – "BothanSpy"

-On 6 July 2017, WikiLeaks published part 16 of its Vault 7 materials, the manual for the project entitled "BothanSpy".
+On 6 July 2017, WikiLeaks published part 16, the manual for project "BothanSpy".
 BothanSpy was a CIA hacking tool made to steal SSH credentials from Windows computers.

 Part 17 – "Highrise"

-On 13 July 2017, WikiLeaks published part 17 of its Vault 7 materials, the manual for the project entitled "Highrise".
+On 13 July 2017, WikiLeaks published part 17, the manual for project "Highrise".
 The Highrise hacking tool, also known as Tidecheck, was used to intercept and redirect SMS messages to Android phones using versions 4.0 through 4.3.
 Highrise could also be used as an encrypted communications channel between CIA agents and supervisors.